-- (b) The following signs shall be exempt from the permit requirements of Article II, Section 1 above; provided, however, that such signs shall be subject to all other provisions of this Chapter: - (1) Window signs; - (2) Door signs not to exceed one (1) square foot in size and not more than one (1) sign per door; - One (1) suspended sign per tenant of a multi-tenant building when the area of the sign is less than six (6) square feet per side; - (4) Signs no greater than six (6) square feet for the sole purpose of displaying street numbers as may be required by other ordinances and other signs required by law; - (5) Flags and banners as provided in Sections 19 and 20 of this Article; and - (6) Non-governmental traffic control devices in or adjacent to parking areas and driveways and signs located at railroad crossings. - (7) Standard Informational Signs.
+The following signs shall be exempt from the permit requirements of Article II, Section 1 above; provided, however, that such signs shall be subject to all other provisions of this Chapter:

+- (1) Window signs; - (2) Door signs not to exceed one (1) square foot in size and not more than one (1) sign per door; - (3) One (1) suspended sign per tenant of a multi-tenant building when the area of the sign is less than six (6) square feet per side; - (4) Address numerals no higher than four (4) inches in residential districts and 10 inches in non-residential districts erected for the sole purpose of displaying street numbers as may be required by other ordinances and other signs required by law; - (5) Flags and banners as provided in Sections 19 and 20 of this Article; and - (6) Non-governmental traffic control devices in or adjacent to parking areas and driveways and signs located at railroad crossings. - (7) Standard Informational Signs meeting the standards of this Chapter.